 People in the later stages of Alzheimer’s have a higher risk of infections, including bladder infections, flu, and pneumonia.
 They might sound like minor illnesses, but they can be deadly.
 Lower your loved one’s chances of getting sick:

-- Talk to their doctor about getting a flu shot for them each year.
+- Talk to his doctor about getting a flu shot each year.

 - A one-time pneumonia shot after age 65 is also a good idea.

 - Cranberry juice or capsules may help protect against urinary tract infections.

 - Watch for sudden changes in symptoms or behaviors, or a fever.
 These can point to an infection.

 People with Alzheimer's may feel sleepy during the day but have trouble sleeping through the night.
 But you can help improve your loved one's ability to rest: